Solo Female Travel Going Off the Grid: 7 Life Lessons the Desert Taught Me

 When you see someone else hiking, mountain biking, walking the dog, riding horses, or whatever in the middle of nowhere, you both connect.
 You connect with giant smiles on your face, a little small talk, but there is a huge spiritual connection.

-As a matter of fact, the spark is a social connection of like minds, like souls, loving the wilderness.
+The spark is a social connection of like minds, like souls, loving the wilderness.

-Owing to mother nature and humanity, share the joy with others.
+Share the joy with others.
 Share your spark.

-All things considered, I hope you find this story compelling and intriguing.
+I hope you find this story compelling and intriguing.

-All in all, I hope me sharing a very personal journey inspires you to find joy and happiness traveling and recreating outdoors.
+I hope me sharing a very personal journey inspires you to find joy and happiness traveling and recreating outdoors.

 Are you interested in more articles about traveling in Utah?
 You might also enjoy: